We aim to improve understanding

 of incentive salience 'wanting' (a type of desire).
 Our research has applications

-and unconscious emotion involved in everyday pleasures and desires.
+and unconscious emotion involved in everyday life.

 syntax, executive brain systems, and neuroethology